manuelaguadomtz/pyeer/README.rst

 Input file formats
 ------------------
 Genuine match scores must be provided in a file with one score per line.
-Each line can have any number of columns but the score must be in the last column.
+Each line can have any number of columns but the scores must be in the last column.
 For impostor match scores the program can handle two different formats:

 ####Histogram format